 - Migraine is a common, recurrent, incapacitating disorder characterized by moderate to severe headaches and disabling features, including nausea, vomiting, neurologic symptoms, photophobia, and phonophobia.
 Migraines have a spectrum of frequency and severity that can significantly affect the quality of life of patients.
 Cluster headache is less prevalent than migraine and characterized by attacks of severe, unilateral pain with ipsilateral autonomic symptoms, which occur every other day to multiple times daily during a cluster period.
-Cluster headache is more likely to occur in men, whereas migraines are more likely to occur in women. - Ubrogepant is indicated for acute treatment of migraine with or without aura.
-Erenumab-aooe, fremanezumab-vfrm, and galcanezumab-gnlm are indicated for the prevention of migraine.
+Cluster headache is more likely to occur in men, whereas migraines are more likely to occur in women. - Rimegepant and ubrogepant are oral CGRP inhibitors indicated for acute treatment of migraine with or without aura.
+The injectable CGRP inhibitors eptinezumab-jjmr, erenumab-aooe, fremanezumab-vfrm, and galcanezumab-gnlm are indicated for the prevention of migraine.
 Galcanezumab-gnlm has an additional indication for the treatment of episodic cluster headache.
-No CGRP inhibitor is FDA-approved for use in patients aged < 18 years. - Guidelines divide treatment recommendations according to age, prevention or treatment, and migraine type: - o Current evidence-based prophylactic migraine treatment options and guidance are limited for chronic migraine, and oral prophylactic medications prescribed for episodic migraine are often used for the preventive treatment of chronic migraine.
+No CGRP inhibitor is FDA-approved for use in patients aged < 18 years.
+Eptinezumab-jjmr is the only IV formulation and requires administration in a healthcare setting. - Guidelines divide treatment recommendations according to age, prevention or treatment, and migraine type: - o Current evidence-based prophylactic migraine treatment options and guidance are limited for chronic migraine, and oral prophylactic medications prescribed for episodic migraine are often used for the preventive treatment of chronic migraine.
 Prophylactic migraine treatment options include oral agents (mainly anti-seizure agents, antidepressants, and beta blockers), injectable agents (onabotulinumtoxin A for chronic subtypes only), or neuromodulation devices for migraine or headache attacks.
 Certain oral therapies may not be appropriate for individual patients due to intolerability or eventual lack of efficacy.
-There is no optimal prophylactic migraine therapy and head-to-head trials are lacking. - For the treatment of cluster headache, subcutaneous sumatriptan, zolmitriptan nasal spray, and oxygen have the most positive evidence for acute therapy according to the AHS guidelines.
-To date, only subcutaneous sumatriptan is FDA-approved for the acute treatment of cluster headache.
-Additionally, sumatriptan nasal spray, zolmitriptan oral formulations, and sphenopalatine ganglion stimulation are probably effective for acute treatment per guidelines.
-For prevention of cluster headaches, suboccipital steroid injections are most effective according to the guidelines; however, there is no preventive medication currently FDA-approved for cluster headache. - For acute treatment of migraine in adults, guidelines generally recommend the use of APAP, NSAIDs, non-opioid analgesics, or caffeinated analgesic combinations for mild or moderate attacks.
-The triptans or DHE are recommended for moderate or severe attacks as well as for mild attacks that respond poorly to other analgesics.
+There is no optimal prophylactic migraine therapy and head-to-head trials are lacking.